 Does having keywords in a URL or page name improve your search engine position?

 Keywords form the foundation of your search marketing efforts and help you make better decisions about the type of content you produce.
-Properly selected keywords can also help you decide the best way to categorise that content, and structure your site.
+Properly selected keywords can also help you decide the best way to categorize that content, and structure your site.

 Your goal should be to: